- France is trying to get rid of pesticides

 Since oil is finite, natural gas was seen as a fuel that could extend how long oil lasted by being a “bridge” fuel.
 Since natural gas is finite also, and would lead to dependence on unstable foreign nations, the plan … Continue reading

-Just 16,000 catenary trucks would use 1% of California’s electricity generation, all vehicles 2.5 times more power than available
+Just 16,000 catenary trucks (out of 5.6 million) would use 1% of California’s electricity generation

 We must electrify trucks since fuel from oil, coal, and natural gas is finite, and biomass doesn’t scale up.
 Without transportation, electricity contraptions like wind turbines, solar facilities, and nuclear power plants can’t be built.
 A wind turbine, for example, … Continue reading